Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: The proposed inversion-based input estimation of linear systems

-The matrix $\mathbf{H}_{2M} \mathbf{D}_{2M}$ is not a full rank matrix in general, hence one cannot reconstruct $\mathbf{U}_{2M}(k-2M)$ from equation (\ref{eq:hy-gu}).
-To address this challenge, let us determine another input, namely $\mathbf{U}^{aux}_{2M}(k-2M)$ (designated as the \textit{auxiliary input}), that satisfies equation (\ref{eq:hy-gu}) by solving the following optimization problem,
+{The matrix $\mathbf{H}_{} \mathbf{D}_{}$ is not a full rank matrix in general.
+Moreover, the terms $\mathbf{HGW}$ and $\mathbf{V}$ are not known, hence one cannot reconstruct $\mathbf{U}_{}(k-2M)$ from equation (\ref{eq:hy-gu}).
+To address this challenge, let us determine another input, namely $\mathbf{U}^{aux}_{}(k-2M)$ (designated as the \textit{auxiliary input}), that is obtained by solving the following optimization problem,}

 The solution to the above minimization problem is given by,

 where,